About Post-Graduation Activity Survey and Report

 Three weeks before each graduation, all graduating students receive an email from their college dean, department chairperson, or program director with a personalized link to the Post-Graduation Activity Survey.
-Nonrespondents receive at least four reminder messages via email.
-The questionnaire asks students to select one of the planned post-graduation activity category from a list: “working”; “further education or study”; “military service”; “volunteering full time (e.g., Peace Corps)”; “other commitments,” “other.”
-One of the choices includes “I decline to participate in this survey.”
+Survey respondents select one post-graduation activity category: working full time, working part time, further education, military service, volunteering full time (e.g., Peace Corps, AmeriCorps, mission work), personal commitments (e.g., family, travel, etc.), or looking for work.

-NACE and Career and Student Employment Services acknowledge that the positive impact of a college education cannot be measured merely in terms of employment, earnings, or continued education.
+Western Michigan University acknowledges that the positive impact of a college education cannot be measured merely in terms of employment, earnings, or continued education.
 The most significant and substantive outcomes of personal and professional growth occur over the lifetime of the individual graduate.